 The mystery deepened yet further when higher than normal levels of radiation were discovered on some of their clothes.

 The official investigation into the incident turned in an "unknown compelling force" verdict for the deaths.
 This is obviously not a very satisfactory explanation for the death of nine young people.

-The case was closed two weeks after the discovery of the last four bodies and labelled ‘Top Secret’ and the area was also subsequently closed to further expeditions from the public for three years.
+The case was closed two weeks after the discovery of the last four bodies and labelled ‘Top Secret’.
+The area was also subsequently closed to further expeditions from the public for three years.

 This has led to many and various different claims about what happened to the unfortunate victims of the Dyatlov Pass Incident.
-They range from Secret military training tests to Russian Yeti or alien activity.
+They range from secret military training tests to the Russian Yeti or alien activity.

 I am going to put forward two theories that make the most sense to me as explanations for this mystery.

 To understand the first theory, we first need to take a look at the effect infrasound is said to have on certain people.

 Here is a link that explains infrasound and its potential effects on people in more depth.

 The basics of infrasound and its effect on some people are as follows:

 It is a low-frequency sound just below the normal range of human hearing, somewhere below 20hz